opentechinstitute/USBB/USoB.md

 Quick Summary

 * Query for M-Lab NDT data
-* Format and join with census tract data using Dataflow
+* Format and join NDT data with census tract data using Dataflow
 * Compute aggregate data by geography using R code

 ## Add a new FCC release